Why user adoption matters more than 3D when it comes to BIM

 BIM is a data vehicle

 We already mentioned in the opening of the article that Building Information Modeling can be one of the main vehicles to share data in the course of any construction process.
 Thanks to wider user adoption, planning can become a part of the BIM model.

 Through the BIM model, the different field teams can track progress, collaborate effectively on the latest updates and adjust their planning process based on the provided feedback.

 For this to happen, though, you need people both on the site and the office to actively use digital tools in order to collect and analyse data.
 Like that, it will be considerably easier for BIM managers to link activities on-site to the model.

 At this point, the importance of standardising your processes can become apparent considering the fact that many companies are struggling with a vast number of classifications that differ from project to project.

-People need to have a well-defined Protocol for their on-site follow up.
-Establishing a set of standard internal classifications so that all model elements are identified and described with accuracy is one of the biggest challenges for a more efficient construction industry with lower rework rates.
+People need to have a well-defined Protocol for their on-site follow-up.
+Establishing a set of standard internal classifications so that all model elements are identified and described with accuracy is one of the biggest challenges for more efficient construction industry with lower rework rates.